Progress Report Iraq and Syria - March 2018

 The biggest obstacle – getting visa for Iraq

 We had to wait three month for our technician's visum.
 Now, it looks like we can finally get started this week!
 Why are things going so slow?
 There's always a blocker somewhere.
 Bureaucracy is arbitrarily putting barriers in our way.
 Corruption is a major problem.
-Before he was allowed to leave Baghdad, CADUS technician Martin Lautwein had to pay 400 Dollars after his latest mission.
+Before he was allowed to leave Baghdad, the CADUS technician had to pay 400 Dollars after his latest mission.
 Demanding fees from departing aid workers – that's actually illegal.

 CADUS is in it for the long run